Buyer’s Guide: Selecting a Qualified Injection Molding Partner

 Procurement is always a challenge.
-But with today’s disruptions in the global supply chain, it becomes even more critical for purchasers to learn all they can about potential partners in order to find the right product at the right time from a reliable supplier.
+But with today’s disruptions in the global supply chain, it becomes even more critical for purchasers to learn all they can about potential injection molding partners to find the right product at the right time from a reliable supplier.

 What do you look for when selecting a qualified injection molding partner?
 What do you need to provide to receive an accurate estimate?
 And what questions do you need to ask to ensure that your partner will provide a quality product within your budget and timeline?